beginning of content

 Self-help and alternative therapies

-Not all types of depression can be treated using these methods alone.
-So it is important that you work with your doctor to build a personal mental health treatment plan that will work for you.
-Self-help and alternative therapies include:
+Not all types of depression will respond to these methods alone.
+It is important that you work with your doctor to build a personal mental health treatment plan that will work for you.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.